grantjenks/python-wordsegment/docs/index.rst

 Python Word Segmentation
 ========================

-WordSegment is an Apache2 licensed module for English word segmentation, written in pure-Python, and based on a trillion-word corpus.
+Python WordSegment is an Apache2 licensed module for English word segmentation, written in pure-Python, and based on a trillion-word corpus.

 Based on code from the chapter "`Natural Language Corpus Data`_" by Peter Norvig from the book "`Beautiful Data`_" (Segaran and Hammerbacher, 2009).